 - Select the layer in the Contents pane.

 - On the layer's contextual Data tab, in the Data Engineering group, click the Data Engineering button.
 Alternatively, right-click the layer in the Contents pane and click the Data Engineering button, or click the Data Engineering button on the Analysis ribbon.
-Alternatively, you can open the Data Engineering view from the fields view or attribute table.
-Click the Data Engineering button in the Data Engineering group on the Fields tab of the ribbon or in the table menu of the attribute table.

 The Data Engineering view opens, with the fields panel populated with the fields from the layer; the rest of the view is empty.
 The Data Engineering contextual ribbon tab also opens.